 You can now slowly pull the battery out of the battery holder.
 Be careful not to scrape the lower surface of the PCB with the positive tag as you might break a PCB track.
 It might help if you gently flex the PCB upwards slightly for clearance.

-Compare the original battery to its Li-ion replacement battery, available through ToothbrushBattery.com here.
+Compare the original battery to its Li-ion replacement battery.
 Also available in green!
+Please support us with writing these repair guides by buying your replacement battery through our secure online shop at ToothbrushBattery.com here.
 The groove around the body of the battery is at the positive end.

 Positive battery terminals: